hpc-social/mastodon-instance-and-policies/policies/dmca.md

 Notification of Copyright Infringement
 --------------------------------------

-If you believe that someone on hpc.social Studios has violated your copyright, you may send us a Notification of Copyright Infringement.
+If you believe that someone on hpc.social has violated your copyright, you may send us a Notification of Copyright Infringement.
 For us to process such a notification, it must substantially comply with the requirements set forth in United States law.
 To speed our handling of your notification, please make sure it complies with the following criteria:

 1. Notifications may be submitted to hpc.social's Registered Agent in one of two ways.
 You may send it via email (no attachments, please) to **dmca-reports@hpc.social**, or you may send it via physical mail to **CAC Center, MS 1167, 2515 15th Street, Lubbock, TX 79409**.
 We prefer to receive notification via email.
 2. Notifications must be signed by the copyright holder or the copyright holder's designated agent.
 Signatures may be a physical signature or a digital signature in a recognized industry-standard format such as PGP.
 Unsigned notifications will not be processed.